• Cape Perpetua Scenic Area features rocky beaches, tide pools, spouting horns, and mysterious Thor's Well

 Cape Perpetua Visitor Center

-The visitor center provides an introduction to the region, marine life, and forestry through exhibits and short movies.
+The visitor center provides the interpretation of the region, marine life, forestry, and historical features through exhibits and short movies.

 Cape Perpetua West Shelter

-A unique landmark, Cape Perpetua West Shelter was built by the Forest Service in the early 1930s.
+A unique landmark, the west shelter was built by the Forest Service in the early 1930s.
 The shelter towers 800 feet (240 m) above sea level offering a picturesque view of the Pacific Ocean.
 This is the best spot to see 70 miles of coastline and 37 miles out to sea on a clear day.

-The shelter is only a part of attractions available at Cape Perpetua.
-MIles of rocky beaches, tidepools, spouting horns, churns, and mysterious Thor's Well.
+The shelter is only a part of the attractions available in this area.
+Miles of rocky beaches, tide pools, spouting horns, churns, and mysterious Thor's Well.

 Spouting Horn and Thor's Well at Cook's Chasm are seawater fountains, driven by the ocean power, and acting like geysers.